-As mentioned above, both the City of Surrey and the City of Vancouver have adopted this approach.
+As mentioned above, Esquimalt, Surrey, and Vancouver have adopted this approach.
 The approach is based on a trigger based on a certain building permit dollar amount.
 A set of conditions and actions are required to ensure that the service is either operating within reasonable limits or it is replaced.

-Table 5-2 highlights the basic attributes of both bylaws.
+Table 5-2 highlights the basic attributes of Surrey and Vancouver bylaws.